JacobHA/JacobHA.github.io/_posts/2022-06-01-handsfree.markdown

 - Rotating: not always intuitive due to 2D representation
 - Panning: think of dragging hands across the screen

-There should (I have now implemented these!) also be other simple poses which allow for:
+There should (update: I have now implemented these!) also be other simple poses which allow for:
 - Pausing: so the image is locked in place between functions
 - Resetting: so the image goes back to its original position

-Currently, I use one's forefinger to "drag" and rotate the object in the direction of motion, about the center of mass (assuming uniform density).
+Currently, one's forefinger is used to "drag" and rotate the object in the direction of motion, about the center of mass (assuming uniform density).
 This gives the impression of applying a torque on the object to rotate it.
 In the future, I could instead explicitly calculate the resulting rotations (from $$\tau = I \alpha$$), but for now the current solution suffices.

 I highly request suggestions on alternate ways of defining rotation (which are intuitive to use)!